ritikpatel003/CodeChef/README.md

-# Example Repo
+# CodeChef's Repository
-This is a sample repository, Hello World!
+This is a repository for CodeChef's coding competition.